Kaspersky says it obtained suspected NSA hacking code from U.S. computer

 The admission came in a statement from the embattled company that described preliminary results from an internal inquiry it launched into media reports that the Russian government used Kaspersky anti-virus software to collect National Security Agency technology.

-Though Kaspersky offered the sort of plausible explanation that some security experts had predicted, U.S. officials who have been campaigning against Kaspersky’s use on sensitive computers are likely to point to the admission that the company took secret code that was not endangering its customer.
+While the explanation is considered plausible by some security experts, U.S. officials who have been campaigning against using Kaspersky software on sensitive computers are likely to seize on the admission that the company took secret code that was not endangering its customer to justify a ban.

+Fears about Kaspersky’s ties to Russian intelligence, and the capacity of its anti-virus software to sniff out and remove files, prompted an escalating series of warnings and actions from U.S. authorities over the past year.
+They culminated in the Department of Homeland Security last month barring government agencies from using Kaspersky products.

 In a statement, the company said it stumbled on the code a year earlier than the recent newspaper reports had it, in 2014.
 It said logs showed that the consumer version of Kaspersky’s popular product had been analyzing questionable software from a U.S. computer and found a zip file that was flagged as malicious.